Joe Biden Makes Good On Promise Made Eight Years Ago To Deliver Beer To Shanksville Firefighters

 — Molly Nagle (@MollyNagle3) September 11, 2020

-As The Associated Press noted, Biden had also paid a visit to the Flight 93 National Memorial, set up in the rural field where the plane had crashed, killing all 40 people onboard.
+As The Associated Press noted, Biden also paid a visit to the Flight 93 National Memorial, set up in the rural field where the plane had crashed, killing all 40 people onboard.
 Donald Trump also traveled to the small Pennsylvania town on Friday, the 19th anniversary of the September 11 terrorist attacks.

-While the appearances for both candidates made the news, the campaigns for Biden and Trump had both agreed to step back on September 11.
+While appearances for both candidates made the news, the campaigns for Biden and Trump had both agreed to step back on September 11.
 Though Trump has been slammed for holding White House press conferences that critics say look more like campaign events, his remarks on Friday were free from politics.

 As Yahoo News reported, Trump spoke during his time in Shanksville, addressing the crowd after a ceremony where the names of the victims were read and a bell rung twice after each name.